buildbot/buildbot/master/docs/developer/secrets.rst

     secretsService = self.master.namedServices['secrets']
     secretDetailsList = secretsService.get(self.secrets)

-The service execute a get method.
+The service executes a get method.
-Depending on the kind of storage chosen and declared in the configuration, the manager get the selected provider and return a list of ``secretDetails``.
+Depending on the kind of storage chosen and declared in the configuration, the manager gets the selected provider and returns a list of ``secretDetails``.

 Secrets providers
 -----------------